Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 Grain bins are a way of telling how good a farmer thinks the future of agriculture is likely to be.
 If he's letting them go to pot, he reckons he won't be in business much longer.
-If he's getting more, or taking good care of those he has and keeping them full, he thinks the future looks bright.
-I guess the locals think 2009 has been a good year . . . it's probably just the extra rain that's turned the pastures green that's gone to their heads, and made them feel it's worth buying good seed for planting, and worth feeding replacement heifers.
+If he's getting more or taking good care of those he has and keeping them full, he thinks the future looks bright.
+I guess the locals thought 2009 was a good year . . . it's probably just the extra rain that turned the pastures green that went to their heads and made them feel it was worth buying good seed for planting and worth feeding replacement heifers.

 And buying grain bins.

 Phase One: Dismantling the Lower Half of the Bin

 We began with a crew of three: My husband, his friend and co-worker Les, and myself.
 (Perhaps I should include my children, too, as they prompted us when to take breaks and brought strange plants and rocks, bits of rubbish, and other curiosities to us for identification or amusement.)
 Our goal was to make the bin short enough to be safely loaded onto a trailer and hauled without incident from one farm to another.
 This meant we had to dismantle the first three rings, or tiers, of sheets, from the bottom up.

 We made record time on this part.
 All of us knew what we were doing, and none of the bolts were rusted badly enough to require torching.
 There had been no pigeons roosting inside, and there were but traces of sunflower seeds scattered throughout.
 An impact wrench, some vice grips, a good box-end wrench, and a boomtruck were the primary tools.
 We cheated and left the rings in three pieces of two sheets each, plus one lone sheet, instead of taking them clear apart.
 Within two and a half hours, we had the bin ready to load.